leedsrocketry/bare-metal-tutorial/README.md

 peripheral takes control.
 This can be done via the "alternate function register", `AFR`, of the GPIO peripheral.
 Reading the AFR register description in the datasheet, we can see that the AF number occupies 4 bits, thus the whole setup for 16 pins occupies 2 registers.
-If a p

 ```c
 static inline void gpio_set_af(uint16_t pin, uint8_t af_num) {